vitaliy-bobrov/metalsmith-blog-source/source/blog/deep-dive-into-array-methods.md

 const union = [...list1, ...list2]; // [1, 2, 3, 6, 5, 4]
 ```

-The good news that spread operator works with new JavaScript types as well, for example with `Set`
+The good news that spread operator works with new JavaScript types as well, for example with `Set`:

 ```js
 const setOfIds = new Set([45, 32, 11]);